fhdm-dev/scoppy/README.md

 Install the [Scoppy Android app](https://play.google.com/store/apps/details?id=xyz.fhdm.scoppy) from the Play Store.

 ### 2. Install the firmware onto your Pico
 Download the firmware onto your computer.
-It is here: [pico-scoppy-v2.uf2](https://scoppy.fhdm.xyz/downloads/scoppy-pico-v2.uf2).
+It is here: [pico-scoppy-v3.uf2](https://scoppy.fhdm.xyz/downloads/scoppy-pico-v3.uf2).
 Press the bootsel button on your Pico and connect it to your computer.
 Copy the pico-scoppy-v2.uf2 file onto your Pico.
 The onboard LED should start blinking.

 ### 3. Connect the Pico to your Phone/Tablet
 Attach the OTG adapter/cable to the USB input of the Android device.
 The other end attaches to the USB cable you have connected to your Pico.

 ### 4. Start Scoppying!
 Attach the +ve output of your signal source to GPIO26 of the Pico and the ground to gnd.
 This will allow you to measure signals between 0V and 3.3V.
 Of course the signal voltage should be within the allowed range of the ADC pins of the RP2040.
 See section 5.2.3 of the RP2040 Datasheet for more information.
-For Channel 2, attach a probe to GPIO27.
+For Channel 2, connect the signal to GPIO27.
 You might want to insert a current limiting resistor (eg 100R) between the signal source and the pico ADC, just to be safe.

-If you don't have a suitable signal source you can view the test signals on GPIOs 16 and 18 (pins 21 and 24) by connecting one or both of them directly to the ADC pins (GPIO 26 and 27).
-GPIO 16 is a 1kHz square wave with a duty cycle of 50%.
-GPIO 18 is a 800Hz square wave with a duty cycle of 20%.
+If you don't have a suitable signal source you can view the test signal on GPIO 22 (on older versions of the firware the test signal was on GPIO 16 and 18) by connecting it directly to the ADC pins (GPIO 26 and 27).
+GPIO 22 is a 1kHz square wave with a duty cycle of 50%.

+## Logic Analyzer
+To use Scoppy as a logic analyzer tap the Menu button and then the Mode button and tap 'Logic Analyzer'.
+The logic analyzer inputs are GPIOs 6 to 13.
+Please remember to only apply voltages of between 0 and 3.3V to these pins.

 ## Detailed installation instructions
 See the [Wiki](https://github.com/fhdm-dev/scoppy/wiki) for more detailed installation instructions.

-## Measuring different voltage ranges
+## Measuring different voltage ranges (oscilloscope mode)
 To remove the 0-3.3V input voltage limitation (and do whatever signal conditioning magic takes your fancy) you’ll need to add an [analog front end](https://github.com/fhdm-dev/scoppy/wiki/Analog-Front-End).
 This can be as simple as a voltage divider or as complex as you want it to be.
 The [Wiki](https://github.com/fhdm-dev/scoppy/wiki) contains some [examples](https://github.com/fhdm-dev/scoppy/wiki/Analog-Front-End-Examples) of simple (naive?)
 AFE designs and you are encouraged to share your own front end designs and ideas with other Scoppiers.
 Just head to the [forum](https://github.com/fhdm-dev/scoppy/discussions).

 ## Tips